 The bulk of the sub-divided land in the floodplain has been developed.
-Flood hazard, defined in accordance with the NSW Government "Floodplain Development Manual", (varies between "Low" and "High Flood Hazard") is predominantly "High Hazard - Flood Storage" and "High Hazard - Flood Fringe" with some "Low Hazard - Flood Storage".
+Flood hazard, defined in accordance with the NSW Government "Floodplain Development Manual", is predominantly "High Hazard - Flood Storage" and "High Hazard - Flood Fringe" with some "Low Hazard - Flood Storage".